cliosight/cliosight_templates/overview.md

 5. Multiple instances of aggregated values within the sub-form

 ### File Storage <a name="afiles"></a>
 This platform provides specific functionalities for files uploaded through a form.
 For instance, validation based on size, type and resolution for images.
-Files are also equipped with access control.
+Files are also equipped with access control, similar to UI components.

 ## Report <a name="report"></a>
 While a Cliosight form is a unique data entry interface, a report is simply the output of a SQL query.
 It supports multiple statements.
 Data in a report can be exported to other datasources through [jobs](#jobs).
 Within an enterprise application's schema, there can be numerous SQL queries, leading to countless report and filter combinations.
 This is because a filter, like any form input field, can show the column values of another report in addition to hard-coded values.